Login

 Posted In — Market Research | Market Report

-For the eighth quarter in a row, office vacancy has increased going from 12.98% last quarter to 13.97% currently, a 99 bp surge.
-The regional market has seen vacancy increases in 14 of the last 16 quarters with a collective 818 bp rise in vacancy since the 2nd quarter 2019’s low mark of 5.79%.
-There has also been eight consecutive quarters of negative net office absorption.
-Over the 4th quarter, the region posted -703.6K+ s.f in negative net absorption bringing the year-end 2023 total to -2.192M+ s.f.
-This follows -1.442M+ s.f. of negative net absorption in 2022 and -1.534M+ s.f. in 2021.
-While the percentage of sublet vacancy dropped over the quarter to 17%, direct vacancy surged, impacting the two major market areas.
-Seattle continued its trend of rising vacancy with a 54 bp spike over the quarter bringing vacancy to 16.65%.
-The Eastside also saw vacancy surge going from 9.54% last quarter to 12.13% currently, a 259 bp spike.
-Investment sales remain stagnant.
-New regional construction includes 17 major office projects, 43% pre-committed.
+1Q 2024 office data shows another significant quarterly spike in regional vacancy going from 13.97% at year-end 2023 to 15.10% currently, a 113 bp jump.
+Negative net absorption and lack of demand have caused office vacancy to increase for the ninth quarter in a row.
+In fact, the regional market has seen vacancy increases in 15 of the last 17 quarters with a collective 931 bp rise in vacancy since the 2nd quarter 2019’s low mark of 5.79%.
+There have also been nine consecutive quarters of negative net office absorption.
+Over the 1st quarter, the region posted -1.45M+ s.f in negative net absorption following -2.19M+ s.f. in negative net absorption for all of 2023.
+This on the heels of -1.44M+ s.f. of negative net absorption in 2022 and -1.53M+ s.f. in 2021.
+Also over the quarter, Seattle continued its trend of skyrocketing vacancy with a 170 bp spike pushing current vacancy to 18.35%.
+The Eastside also saw vacancy surge going from 12.13% last quarter to 12.96% currently, an 83 bp spike.
+Investment sales continue to be stagnant.
+There are 13 major office projects under construction in the region, 50% pre-committed.

-Despite a strong regional job market in 2023, the Seattle economy continues to face high inflation and lackluster job growth projections.
-Per the Puget Sound Economic Forecaster, regional CPI for 2022 was 8.9% with forecast inflation of 5.3% for 2023, moderating to 2.5% for 2024.
-Tech sector growth has slowed considerably resulting in revised construction plans for several regional projects.
-Employment growth ended 2022 at 4.3% per the Economic Forecaster which projects more moderate growth of 1.4% in 2023, dropping to -0.1% for 2024.
+Despite a stable regional job market in 2023, the Seattle economy continues to see high inflation and lackluster job growth projections.
+Per the Puget Sound Economic Forecaster, regional CPI for 2023 was 5.3% with a moderating inflation forecast of 2.4% for 2024 and 2.2% for 2025.
+Tech sector growth has slowed considerably resulting in lower regional office demand.
+Employment growth ended 2023 at 1.6% per the Economic Forecaster which projects negative growth of -0.3% in 2024, increasing to 0.7% for 2025.
 Staffing shortages also continue to hamper the region.

-The regional office market continues to struggle, particularly in its two largest markets of Seattle and more recently the Eastside which are both experiencing high levels of negative net absorption and surging vacancy rates.
+The regional office market continues to struggle, particularly in the two largest markets of Seattle and now the Eastside which are both experiencing high levels of negative net absorption and surging vacancy.
 Looking forward, tepid office demand coupled with historically high availability rates and negative net absorption present concern.
-Demand trends will also be impacted by future corporate policy for work at home/in office employee requirements.
-Other metrics to monitor include direct and sublet vacancy levels, future office layout/density trends, net office absorption, inflation, interest rates, pre-commitment levels for new construction and future lender underwriting policy changes.
+Office metrics to monitor include work at home/in office employee policies, direct and sublet vacancy levels, future office layout/ density trends, net office absorption, inflation, interest rates, pre-commitment levels for new construction and future lender underwriting policy changes.

 VACANT SPACE/RATE

-At the end of 2023, the Puget Sound region has a total office supply of 232.2M+ s.f.
-Currently, office vacancy for the region stands at 13.97% compared to 12.98% last quarter and 10.52% a year ago.
-Current vacancy sets the recent high mark.
-The last time regional office vacancy exceeded 13% was in the 3rd quarter 2010 when vacancy was 13.23%.
-After regional office vacancy hit the recent low mark in the 2nd quarter 2019 at 5.79%, it has essentially risen ever since increasing 818 bps to the current mark.
-Of the total vacant inventory, 17% is from sublease space which is below 20% last quarter.
-Four of the five regional market areas saw vacancy increase over the 4th quarter.
-The exception is the Northend where vacancy decreased a modicum to 8.60% from 8.65%.
-Seattle vacancy increased from 16.11% to 16.65% currently, a 54 bp jump pushing it to the region’s high vacancy mark for a second consecutive quarter.
-Eastside vacancy experienced the largest rise over the 4th quarter going from 9.54% last quarter to 12.13% currently, a sizable 259 bp jump.
-Eastside vacancy propelled by the amount of recent direct vacancy added to the amount of sublet vacancy which stands at 1.86M+ s.f.
-Southend vacancy settled the quarter at 16.33%, up from 15.47% last quarter and Tacoma vacancy went from 9.09% last quarter to 9.30% currently.
-Rising vacancy is driven in part by the ongoing negative net regional absorption which totaled -703.6K+ s.f. in 4Q 2023, bringing year-end 2023 net absorption to -2.19M+ s.f.
+At the end of 1Q 2024, the Puget Sound region has a total office supply of 233.6M+ s.f.
+Current regional office vacancy now stands at 15.10% compared to 13.97% last quarter and 11.21% a year ago.
+Regional office vacancy has not exceeded 15% in recent history.
+Vacancy hit the recent low mark in the 2nd quarter 2019 at 5.79% and has essentially risen ever since increasing by 931 bps to its current mark.
+Of the vacant inventory, 16% is from sublease space which is below 20% at mid-year 2023.
+All five regional market areas saw vacancy increase over the 1st quarter.
+Seattle vacancy increased significantly from 16.65% to 18.35% currently, a 170 bp jump pushing it to the region’s high vacancy mark for a third consecutive quarter.
+Eastside vacancy also experienced a large rise in vacancy over the quarter going from 12.13% last quarter to 12.96% currently, an 83 bp jump.
+In addition to significant direct vacancy in the Eastside market, the amount of sublet vacancy has risen to 1.93M+ s.f.
+Southend vacancy settled the quarter at 17.06%, up from 16.33% last quarter and Tacoma vacancy went from 9.30% last quarter to 9.43% currently.
+Northend vacancy stands at 9.09% which is the lowest of the major market areas.
+Rising vacancy has been propelled in no small part by the ongoing negative net regional absorption which totaled -1.45M+ s.f. in 1Q 2024 following year-end 2023 net absorption of -3.32M+ s.f.
 This is on the heels of -1.44M+ s.f. in negative net regional absorption in 2022 and -1.53M+ s.f. in 2021.
-Amplifying the affect is historically high regional availability which ended the 4th quarter at 17.67%, up from 17.46% last quarter and from 14.12% one year ago.
+Amplifying the affect is historically high regional availability which ended the 1st quarter at 17.88%, up from 17.67% last quarter and 15.93% one year ago.

 NEW CONSTRUCTION

-At year-end 2023, there are 17 major office projects under construction in the region with all but one in the Seattle and Eastside markets.
-During the 4th quarter, there was one notable regional office delivery.
-It was the Facebook leased Spring District Block 5 project in Bellevue which delivered 325K s.f.
-As many as six additional regional office projects are scheduled to deliver in the 1st quarter of 2024 adding about 1.64M+ s.f. of new regional office supply.
+At the end of 1Q 2024, there are 13 major office projects under construction in the region with all but one in the Seattle and Eastside markets.
+Over the quarter, there were four notable regional office deliveries.
+On the Eastside, the Meta leased Spring District Block 13 project in Bellevue delivered 208K s.f. and Kirkland Urban-South (Google) delivered 300K s.f.
+In Seattle, Northlake Commons delivered 153,726 s.f. and Washington 1000 added 531,166 s.f. to the current Seattle inventory.
 There were no notable new office construction starts.
-Of the office projects under construction, 9 are in Seattle totaling 2.71M+ s.f.
-(11% pre-committed) with an additional 7 projects on the Eastside adding 3.24M+ s.f.
-(68% pre-committed).
+Of the office projects under construction, 7 are in Seattle totaling 2.02M+ s.f.
+(14% pre-committed) with an additional 5 projects on the Eastside adding 2.68M+ s.f.
+(75% pre-committed).
 The largest regional office project is the Amazon committed Bellevue 600 (999K+ s.f.) tower in Bellevue.
-Amazon has also put the brakes on a few other projects in Bellevue.
-Construction figures exclude Microsoft’s nearly complete 3.0M s.f. campus office expansion and several large life science projects.
-Although there remain a number of proposed office projects in both Seattle and the Eastside, developers are reluctant to commence any new speculative projects.
-Collectively for the region, the 17 office projects under construction total 6.05M+ s.f. and are 43% pre-committed.
+Construction figures exclude Microsoft’s nearly complete 3.0M s.f. campus office expansion and several large life science projects in Seattle.
+Although there remain a number of proposed office projects in both Seattle and Bellevue, developers have put the brakes on any new construction indefinitely.
+Collectively for the region, the 13 office projects under construction total 4.80M+ s.f. and are 50% pre-committed.

 RENT TRENDS